9punto5/remote-tools/README.md

 # Remote Tools

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for development and testing

 ## Prerequisites
 You will need a web server and PHP configured.
 Also, I used MariaDb for the database system.